eric-feng-2011/DataViz/README.md

 The PCA implementations are from Accord Version 3.0.2 in fear that more modern versions would not be compatible with Unity 2017.3 (the version of Unity used in this project).

-Various portions of the code come from third-party sources including the CSV-Reader from PrinzEugn and the basic data plotting functionality from Big Data Social Science Fellows @ Penn State
+Third-party code includes the CSV-Reader from PrinzEugn and the basic data plotting functionality from Big Data Social Science Fellows @ Penn State.

 Special recognition to Professor Xijin Ge from SDSU who acted as my advisor for the duration of the project.